Much Better Adventures

 Amazingly, no international travel company has ever publicly published their carbon measurements before, as far as we know.
 We believe that must change, quickly.
 So we’re openly sharing the method we used in the hope that other companies will be able to more easily follow suit and build on what we've done so far.
 You'll find it all here.

-In summer you'll witness the midnight sun in Svalbard where there is daylight 24/7.
-This special experience also gives plenty of flexibility in terms of when you can do activities - midnight glacier hike anyone?
-While Polar bears, foxes, ptarmigan and reindeer inhabit Svalbard year-round, the warmer months bring an even broader diversity of wildlife and the continuous daylight hours mean a greater chance of spotting them.
+In summer, you'll witness the midnight sun in Svalbard where there is daylight 24/7.
+This special experience also gives plenty of flexibility in terms of when you can do activities: midnight glacier hike, anyone?
+While polar bears, foxes, ptarmigans and reindeer inhabit Svalbard year-round, the warmer months bring an even broader diversity of wildlife and the continuous daylight hours mean a greater chance of spotting them.
 Migrating birds arrive in large numbers to nest, while walruses, seals and whales (attracted by nutritious meltwaters) enter the fjords of Svalbard.
 Open waters enable travel by boat and the chance to spot wildlife from the water.
-Flowers and micro trees flourish in summer and stand in stark contrast against the rough arctic landscape.
+Flowers and micro-trees flourish in summer and stand in stark contrast against the rough Arctic landscape.

-For more on this topic you can read our article on tourism and conservation in Svalbard, where our very own Stuart Kenny interviews Arne Kristoferson, your host for this trip and resident of Svalbard for nearly 3 decades.
+For more on this topic you can read our article on tourism and conservation in Svalbard, where our very own Stuart Kenny interviews Arne Kristoferson, your host for this trip and a resident of Svalbard for nearly three decades.

 Also, here’s how our very own co-founder Sam answered the question ‘Is it responsible?' after we launched our winter Svalbard adventure.

-Each member of the group will take it in turns to lookout for polar bears while the rest of the group sleeps, however it doesn't get dark in Svalbard during the summer, so lookouts are done in daylight.
-The experience of being on lookout is one of the most memorable parts of the trip and has been described as "like being a crew member on a a David Attenborough documentary."
+Each member of the group will take it in turns to lookout for polar bears while the rest of the group sleeps.
+It doesn't get dark in Svalbard during the summer, so lookouts are done in daylight.
+The experience of being on lookout is one of the most memorable parts of the trip and has been described as 'like being a crew member on a David Attenborough documentary.'

-You'll be given a full briefing and safety instructions and a shift roster will be developed between you all.
-Lookout shifts are generally around 2 hours, however, If the group size is larger than 4, you will have at least one night without needing to do one.
+You'll be given a full briefing and safety instructions, then a shift roster will be developed between you all.
+Only one person is generally on lookout at a time.
+Lookout shifts are generally between one and two hours; however, if your group size is larger than four, you may have at least one night without needing to do one.

-While on this trip you will be in the hands of expert wilderness guides and your host has been operating wildlife expeditions in the area for over 25 years and never had a close call with a polar bear.
+While on this trip you will be in the hands of expert wilderness guides.
+Your host has been operating wildlife expeditions in the area for over 25 years and has never had a close call with a Polar bear.
 This is all down to their knowledge and expertise.
-There are polar bears in the area and they have come close to camp before, however, the guides know exactly what to do in all cases.
+There are Polar bears in the area and they have come close to camp before, however, the guides know exactly what to do in all cases.

-Your guides are also expert wilderness guides, many from Svalbard itself and have safely led adventure travellers, scientists and filmmakers from the BBC and National Geographic photographers across the region.
+Your guides are also expert wilderness guides, many of whom are from Svalbard itself.
+They have safely led adventure travellers, scientists, filmmakers from the BBC and National Geographic photographers across the region.
 Their knowledge and experience means they know what to do in all situations to keep both adventurers and bears safe.

-Many of the negative encounters with polar bears have occurred during excursions led by less experienced guides, particularly cruise ship based ones who bring guests to shore but aren't fully experienced in what to do during an encounter.
+Many of the negative encounters with polar bears have occurred during excursions led by less experienced guides, particularly cruise ship-based ones, who bring guests to shore but aren't fully experienced in what to do should an encounter occur.

-Our local host has also created an association for Svalbard based guides and small travel companies that develops certification for sustainability and safety and only recommends operators who look after the adventurers, the polar bears and the wilderness.
+Our local host has also created an association for Svalbard-based guides and small travel companies that developed certification for sustainability and safety, and only recommends operators who look after the adventurers, the polar bears and the wilderness.

 The water in Longyearbyen is drinkable, while at the wilderness camp, the source is fresh ice water from a nearby river.
 This Arctic ice water is perfectly safe to drink and super refreshing!